 - Develop your animal handling and husbandry skills through placements

-- Be part of the highest rated UK veterinary school for student satisfaction, based on the National Student Survey
+- Be part of a UK veterinary school with 100% student satisfaction, based on the National Student Survey

 - Study in a purpose-built veterinary school on a beautiful campus

 - Join the only veterinary school in the world to win an ASPIRE award in recognition of our student engagement

 - Progress automatically to the five-year BVM BVS with integrated BVMedSci course on successful completion of the preliminary year

 Open to UK, EU and international students who do not have the required science qualifications (but have high academic achievement in non-science or vocational subjects or extensive experience) for direct entry into year one of the five-year veterinary programme.